 Configure the authorizations of a user you’ll use for testing.

-Select the new trust configuration from the list and then Role Collection Assignment from the navigation menu.
-Enter the e-mail adress of a test user in Azure AD you will use in the next step for testing.
-Then click Show Assignments
+In the ID and E-Mail entry fields, enter the e-mail address of the test user in your Azure AD tenant that you will use in the next step for testing.

 Testing the scenario

 After completing the setup in Azure AD and BTP, let’s verify if the principal propagation works correctly.
 For testing purposes, we’ll use Postman to simulate the frontend web app.
 At a later point it is planned to enhance this blog and the associated GitHub repository with a code sample for a web application in Azure which essentially performs the same requests.

 Download, install and start Postman, and execute the following steps: